fabrice-ducos/tactcl/README.md

 Once everything is set up, launch `make help` to see the list of available build targets, and check the configuration.

 `make` will attempt to build all the targets specified in `build.cfg`

+For building Tcl/Tk, type `make tk`

+For building TclJava (TclBlend and Jacl), type `make tcljava`

+For building well-behaved packages (at the author's knowledge), type `make stable`

+For building everything, type `make all` (you may experience errors depending on your environment, this early version of TacTCL doesn't take care of missing dependencies of the packages it gathers).

 ## Test tcljava with jrunscript